 At the same time, we acknowledge that learners seldom fit into one, conveniently sized box.
 Students may show that they are ready for greater challenge at any time in the continuum.
 Sometimes that involves specific extensions or acceleration within grade level instruction; occasionally it means accelerating beyond grade level content, into the next grade level.
 In order to justify this, students must show that they both know and understand these Common Core Standards completely, and can essentially “skip” them.

-To try and insure the above, Sakai and Woodward will determine which students can safely be placed in those accelerated classes:
+To try and insure the above, Sakai and Woodward will determine which students can safely be assigned to those advanced placement classes:

 Identification: Our math teachers, with the Associate Principal and Differentiation Specialist as facilitators, will identify students for further screening and consideration for placement in the following: Accelerated (6th grade) Math as 5th graders, 7th grade math as 6th graders and algebra as 7th graders.
 This recommendation (for the screening process, not the final placement) is premised on identified students having met at least three of the following standards, with data showing results beyond a reasonable doubt:

 1. Current placement in an accelerated or enrichment group;